 Texas has been the leading US state in oil and natural gas production since 1940.
 Last year, Texas garnered the highest oil production in the state’s history, generating 1.59 billion barrels of oil for the year of 2018.
 Many of the oil fields in Texas originate from two formations, The Permian Basin and the Eagle Ford Shale.
 The biggest oil cities are Houston, Austin, Dallas, San Antonio and Midland.
 The oil and gas industry uses water in all parts of operation and that water is often locally sourced from groundwater, rivers or lakes (both natural and artificial).
 As Texas is a hard water state, oil and gas producers are often fighting to keep their operations running and their equipment scale free.Mining is also a major contributor to the Texas economy.
 The mining sector in Texas consumes significant amounts of water that can be as hard as 15,000 PPM.

 A problem that almost all Texas residents will have to deal with is hard water.
-One old-fashioned, inefficient, expensive and unhealthy method to treat hard water is with a salt-based water softener.
+Most residents think that a water softeneing system is their only option.
+That old-fashioned, inefficient, expensive and unhealthy method to treat hard water.
 Most people don’t realize that if you’re using a water softener you are basically removing calcium and magnesium from your drinking water and adding salt to your diet.
 In addition, many states are banning the use of salt-based water softeners.